akuny/akuny.github.io/_drafts/domain-model-one.md

 I'd use an object-relational mapper (ORM) like [Sequelize](http://docs.sequelizejs.com/).

-In any case, now Users, Organizations, and Job Postings are responsible for accessing the database, not a procedural script.
+In any case, now Users, Organizations, and Job Postings are responsible for accessing the database, not a script.

 ## Business Logic
 These models are now responsible for validating themselves and for checking whether or not their instances conform to certain business rules.
-An Organization is responsible for determining whether it has any featured posts remaining, for example:
+For example, an Organization is responsible for determining whether it has any featured posts remaining:

 ```javascript
 class Organization {